WA bill would make it easier for cities and counties to raise taxes for arts

 The proposed state law has a carveout specifying that counties with more than 1.5 million inhabitants (i.e. King County) can’t raise property taxes.
 But the Metropolitan King County Council could vote to raise the sales tax.
 That could bring the total sales tax in Seattle from 10.25% to 10.35%, but less in other areas of the county.
 According to a 2021 Inspire Washington estimate, this could bring in roughly $75 million for local arts, heritage and science organizations.

-In a statement, King County Executive Dow Constantine expressed his support for HB1575 and said he “looks forward to working with our County Council to open more doors to the arts for our residents.”
-And there could be a potential majority to vote for it, though council members said there’s still much to work out.
+In a statement, King County Executive Dow Constantine expressed support for HB1575 and said he “looks forward to working with our County Council to open more doors to the arts for our residents.”
+There could be a potential majority to vote for it, though council members said there’s much to work out.

 “If the Legislature passes HB 1575, we will have work to do to work with the community to build a program that the public can support,” said Claudia Balducci, who represents King County’s District 6.
 “I’m excited for the opportunity to finally build a program that will do a tremendous amount of good, especially in places that most need these opportunities, but there is no timeline or current proposal as yet.”